Poju010/KULTRA-MEGA-STORES-INVESTORY/README.md

 ORDER BY
     TotalProfit DESC;
 ```
-- **Explanation:** "Emily Phan" was the most profitable consumer customer with the total profit of ₦34,005.44
+- **EXPLANATION:** "Emily Phan" was the most profitable consumer customer with the total profit of ₦34,005.44
 ```
 --- (Q10) Which customer returned items, and what segment do they belong to?
 SELECT